sfigg/commercialization-public/test/hlk/getstarted/proxy-step-4--onboard-mobile-test-systems.md

 1. Install the USB driver.
 On the proxy system, navigate to **\\\\&lt;ControllerName&gt;\\HLKInstall\\ProxyClient\\USB Drivers**, where *&lt;ControllerName&gt;* is the name of the test server.
 Right-click **usbnet.inf**, and then click **Install**.

+    >[!IMPORTANT]
-    **Important**  Starting with Windows 10, version 1607, the USB driver is automatically installed.
+>  Starting with Windows 10, version 1607, the USB driver is automatically installed.
 You should manually install the driver only if using an older version of Windows.